hypirion/c-rrb/DOCUMENTATION.md

 Writes and closes a DotFile to disk.
 Any call performed after the DotFile is closed is considered an error.

-The result of closing a DotFile is as `fclose`.
+The result of closing a DotFile is -1 if the remaining writing to the file fails, -2 if `fclose` fails, and -3 if both fails.

 ```c
 int rrb_to_dot(DotFile dot, const RRB *rrb)